-Services Objective Strategies Community Development Services 1.9 To ensure the provision of high quality facilities to 1.9.1 Support and deliver a long term approach to community facilities planning. meet the needs of o meet the needs of our current and our future 1.9.2 Investigate and identify the potential for joint ventures or partnerships in the provision of community facilities.
+Services Objective Strategies Community Development Services 1.9 To ensure the provision of high quality facilities to meet the needs of our current and our future community.
+1.9.1 Support and deliver a long term approach to community facilities planning.
+1.9.2 Investigate and identify the potential for joint ventures or partnerships in the provision of community facilities.
 1.9.3 Provide high quality community hubs and facilities that are modern and functional.
 1.9.4 Rationalise community facilities through the establishment of multifunctional facilities and co-location of user groups where applicable.